nicoleciceron/nicoleciceron.github.io/README.md

     ![theme](Images/select-theme.png)

     > Making static website through static generators such as Jekyll is a simple and portable process.
-There are many site generators available today such as Sphinx,Hugo, AsciiDoc, etc. These tools will help you create your own functional documentation website.
+There are many site generators available today such as Sphinx, Hugo, AsciiDoc, etc. These tools will help you create your own functional documentation website.
 If you have time and if you want to learn more about Jekyll themes, you should consider customizing your theme.
 You can find different themes on GitHub that you can fork and play around with.

-6. Finally, you can edit your yaml file(_config.yml_) as well, to add or edit the page title and description.
+6. Finally, you can edit your yaml file(__config.yml_) as well, to add or edit the page title and description.
 Hosting your own static page can be very easy through GitHub Pages and supported Jekyll themes.
-Since you now have the basic knwoledge of creating your web content using MarkDown, and hosting it on GitHub Pages along with Jekyll themes, you can start to learn more about **Jekyll** and potentially make your own theme for your next static website.
+Since you now have the basic knwoledge of creating your web content using Markdown, and hosting it on GitHub Pages along with Jekyll themes, you can start to learn more about **Jekyll** and potentially make your own theme for your next static website. :tada:

 ## FAQs
 - **Why is Markdown better than a word processor?**
-    > MarkDown is a very popular markup language.
+    > Markdown is a very popular markup language.
 It is a modern way of formatting web content that translates to HTML.
-More importantly, as I have mentioned above, it is very easy to learn compared to other markup languages such as AsciiDoc and reStructuredText.
-You can learn it in as fast as 10 minutes.
-Additionally, it can be used for writing email, notes, and general word processing.
+It is better than a word processor because it doesn= not just allow you to create more than just resumes and short documents that will be eventually thrown away.
+It can be used for  for creating documentation, for writing emails or notes, and basically creating anything you can do in word processing.
+Markdown is also a free tool unlike word processors such as Microsoft Word which costs money.
+It also gives you the power to host it online which is something that word processors are unable to do.
+More importantly, it is very easy to learn.

 - **Why is my resume not showing up?**
-    > There could be a couple things that are preventing your resume from showing up on your site.
+    > There could be a couple things that are preventing your resume from showing up on your static website.

-   >    1. You might have typed your sttaic page url wrong.
-Make sure the url is the same from the url displayed under the section **GitHub Pages** in **Settings**.
+   >    1. You might have typed your static page URL wrong.
+Make sure the URL is the same from the URL displayed under the section **GitHub Pages** in **Settings**.

    >    2. You might have missed a step in the instructions.
 Make sure you choose your Source to enable GitHub Pages for your repository as this is a very important step for you to be able to show your resume on your static website.